jingyiliu/JointCode.Shuttle/README.md

 5. Strong type, easy to use (while the MarshalByrefObject way relies on magic string to find the service type).
 6. Built-in IoC functionality for automatic service dependencies management.
 7. Supports for lazy type / assembly loading.
-8. The remote service lifetime can be managed by leasing, or by user (the MarshalByrefObject way does not provide remote service       life management).
+8. The remote service lifetime can be managed by leasing, or on demand (the MarshalByrefObject way does not provide remote service       life management).
 9. Simple and quick to get started.
 10. Support .net 2.0.